cerner/fhir.cerner.com/content/millennium/r4/general-clinical/condition.md

 ### Example

-Notes:
+Note:

-The examples provided here are non-normative and may or may not return the same result documented here.
+The examples provided here are non-normative and replaying them in the public sandbox is not guaranteed to yield the results shown on the site.

 #### Request